dk14/wolfram-mega/docs/dsl.md

 > In theory, numeric/set adaptors could use binary search, making worst case chain of reddem transactions log2(N).
 In practive however, proper optimizer would make it constant (1 transaction) - and it's easier to recover values by following linked-list pattern rather than navigating binary tree.

+> Transpiler currently is slow with numbers, since it bruteforces mutually exclusive outcomes.

 And that's it.

 #### Memoization